google/weather-tools/Configuration.md

 subsection, evenly alternating between each parameter set across the partitions.

 To specify a subsection, create a new section with the following naming pattern: `[parameters.<subsection-name>]`.
-The `<subsectiona-name>` can be any string, but it's recommended to chose a name that describes the grouping of values in the section.
+The `<subsection-name>` can be any string, but it's recommended to chose a name that describes the grouping of values in the section.

 Here's an example of this type of configuration: